cdlib/eschol-ui/README.md

 ### Using Debugging Tools

-Regularly testing the UI helps make sure you're creating or changing what you want without making larger mistakes that are harder to fix later on.
+Regularly testing the UI helps make sure you're creating or changing what you want without making larger mistakes that become harder to fix later on.

 #### The Inspector Tool